 Have a dental appointment scheduled sometime soon?
 Sit back, relax and get ready to open your mouth – but not just to have it examined!
-Taking your smile to the next level involves more than just a routine checkup and cleaning; for truly noticeable changes, you'll need to start off by having an in-depth chat with your dentist.
+Taking your smile to the next level just ask your Dentist or involves more than just a routine checkup and cleaning; for truly noticeable changes, you’ll need to start off by having an in-depth chat with your dentist.
 Make the most out of your next visit by asking these important questions:

 1. What more could I be doing to help preserve my oral health?